domikini/kubernetes-cluster-on-raspbian-stretch-lite/README.md

 `wget "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"`

 Rename the output file to e.g. weave.yaml.
 Edit the file with and editor.
 Find the entries where weave-npc and weave-kube is specified and change the version number to the one you want to execute.
+After editing, save the changes and execute the yaml file.

+`kubectl apply -f weave.yaml`

 In my case, for kubeadmin version 1.15.12, Weave Net driver 2.6.4 worked well.